-A key worker leads a team of therapists and practitioners delivering early childhood intervention services.
+Our key workers lead a team of therapists and practitioners delivering early childhood intervention services.
 This approach facilitates a holistic approach to support children with a disability and/or developmental delay aged under nine years of age.

-The key worker is the main point of contact for your child’s broader care team of therapy services, coordinating the sharing of knowledge and skills between the team, which may include a:
+The key worker is the main point of contact for your child’s broader care team of therapy services, coordinating the sharing of knowledge and skills between the team.

 The key worker will work closely with your family to understand your child’s life, their priorities and their aspirations.
 They will deliver therapeutic services on behalf of other allied health professionals, building trust and ensuring consistency for your child by being a familiar face providing most of their therapy services.